 - Chewing root piece promotes the secretion of saliva (sialagogue).

-- For lung strengthening, clearing sinuses, the fresh roots are used in combination with honey and raw apple cider vinegar.
-The roots are minced and mixed with equal parts raw honey, raw apple cider vinegar and stored in fridge.
+- For lung strengthening, clearing sinuses, the fresh roots are used in combination with honey, and raw apple cider vinegar.
+The roots are minced, and mixed with an equal parts raw honey, raw apple cider vinegar, and stored in fridge.

-- For dandruff, 5 ml of mother tincture is mixed in 50 ml of water and applied on the scalp at bedtime and left overnight.
-The next morning it is washed with a non-medicated shampoo and process is repeated for three consecutive days.
+- For dandruff, 5 ml of the mother tincture is mixed in 50 ml of water, and applied on the scalp at bedtime, and left overnight.
+The next morning it is washed with a non-medicated shampoo, and process is repeated for three consecutive days.